 The more you learn about tea and develop your tea palate, the more strategic you'll get with your tea drinking!

-Whether you are drinking a delicious, high quality yellow tea or a medicinal herbal tea, preparation makes a huge difference in the flavor, aroma, and quality of your final cup of tea.
+Whether you are drinking a delicious, high-quality yellow tea or a medicinal herbal tea, preparation makes a massive difference in the flavor, aroma, and quality of your final cup of tea.

-There are recommend methods of tea preparation for each tea and understanding the subtle differences can go a long way in improving the quality of your tea experience.
+There are recommended tea preparation methods for each tea, and understanding the subtle differences can go a long way in improving the quality of your tea experience.

-The most basic method of making tea is steeping hot water and tea leaves in a pot or bowl.
+The primary tea-making method is steeping hot water and tea leaves in a pot or bowl.

-After pouring a certain amount of hot water over a certain amount of leaves, you let the watery mix steep for a certain amount of time before straining the liquid into drinking vessels.
+After pouring a certain amount of hot water over a certain amount of leaves, you let the wet mix steep before straining the liquid into drinking vessels.

-After all, the amount of time, manpower, nature, sunlight and transportation that those humble little leaves require is a profound miracle that should be appreciated by making the best cup of frickin' tea possible!
+After all, the amount of time, workforce, nature, sunlight and transportation those humble little leaves require is a profound miracle that should be appreciated by making the best cup of frickin' tea possible!

-To start on the quest for the perfect cup of tea, we have to find the perfect cup of water.
+We must find the perfect cup of tea to start on the quest for the perfect cup of water.

-Ok, maybe there's no such thing as the "perfect" water, but you can at least get really, really good water.
+Ok, maybe there's no "perfect" water, but you can at least get good water.

-In fact, finding quality water is the most commonly overlooked aspect of making tea.
-And considering water makes up 99% of the final cup of tea, it makes sense to find a water that is free from unpleasant metallic, chlorinated, or earthy flavors that might interfere with the final flavor of the tea you brew.
+Finding quality water is the most commonly overlooked aspect of making tea.
+And considering water makes up 99% of the final cup of tea, it makes sense to find water free from unpleasant metallic, chlorinated, or earthy flavors that might interfere with your brew's definitive flavor.

 Filtered or high-quality bottled water is best for preparing tea.

-Once you have your high-quality H20 (as Waterboy would say), it's time to get the right teapot or tea brewing vessel.
+Once you have your high-quality H20 (as Waterboy would say), it's time to get the proper teapot or tea brewing vessel.

-Although it may seem superfluous to the process, materials like iron are useful for black or pu-erh tea because they require higher heat for longer periods of time and the iron maintains these temperatures longer and more consistently.
-The same reason that so many chefs swear by cast-iron pans is equally as important when it comes to brewing certain teas.
+Although it may seem redundant to the process, materials like iron are helpful for black or pu-erh tea because they require higher heat for extended periods.
+The iron maintains these temperatures longer and more consistently.
+The same reason that so many chefs swear by cast-iron pans is equally essential when brewing certain teas.

 A material like glass or porcelain is beneficial for green and white teas because these materials release heat more quickly, helping avoid over-extraction of the delicate leaves.

-Once you have the right water and the right brewing vessel, you are almost ready to make tea.
+Once you have the proper water and brewing vessel, you are almost ready to make tea.
 I say "almost" because you still have to get a few things just right.

-There is much variation of recommended water temperature and steeping times depending on who you talk to, so be sure to take them all as guidelines and adjust them to suit your tastes and preferences.
+Depending on who you talk to, there is much variation in recommended water temperature and steeping times.
+Use them as guidelines and adjust them to suit your tastes and preferences.

-The longer, and hotter, you steep your tea, the more concentrated the flavor due to the more extracted compounds that end up in your cup.
+The longer and hotter you steep your tea, the more concentrated the flavor is due to the more extracted compounds in your cup.

-Some people enjoy a strong, slightly bitter cup of tea, while others will be turned off by the slightest hint of tannic bitterness.
+Some people enjoy a strong, slightly bitter cup of tea, while the slightest hint of tannic bitterness will turn others off.
 Again, find what you like and stick with that.

-The final consideration to make before brewing your tea is the final number of infusions you will perform with your leaves.
+The final consideration before brewing your tea is the last number of infusions you will perform with your leaves.

-An infusion is another word for a single steeping or brewing of your leaves.
+An infusion is another word for single steeping or brewing of your leaves.

 Most teas should be infused more than once.
-In fact, some teas taste better the second or third infusion!
+Some teas taste better with the second or third infusion!

 Here is a rough guideline for brewing green tea using multiple infusions.
 (If you want a strong cup and/or plan to infuse only once, double the time.)

-Certain teas are more delicate than others and require less temperature and a shorter brewing time as a result.
+Certain teas are more delicate than others and require less temperature and a shorter brewing time.

-As you can see above, each type of tea calls for a different variation of temperature, time and amount of leaves.
+As you can see above, each type of tea calls for a different variation in temperature, time, and amount of leaves.

 The younger and more frail the tea leaves, the lower temperature needed.
 White and yellow teas are delicate, young leaves from the tea plant plucked early in the harvest season.
-Water that is too hot will erode the quality of these teas both in flavor and in health.
+Water that is too hot will erode the quality of these teas, both in flavor and health.